TrioGrenobleImt/MERN-BoilerPlate/README.md

 SECRET_ACCESS_TOKEN -> **Secret** token used to generate user access tokens.
 CORS_ORIGIN -> The origin address of your frontend application.

+For a clear example, please refer to the **.env.example** file in the server directory.

 Then, install the required **packages** to run your server:

 ```shell